DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

 # EyeOnTheNews

-EyeOnTheNews is a comprehensive news application that provides users with the latest news articles from various sources.
+EyeOnTheNews is a news application that provides users with the latest news articles from various sources.
-It offers personalized recommendations based on trending topics, allowing users to stay updated with the most relevant news.
+It aims to eventually offers personalized recommendations based on trending topics, allowing users to stay updated with the most relevant news.

-## Features
+## Features implemented

-- **News Feed**: EyeOnTheNews fetches news from different sources, providing a diverse and comprehensive news feed.
+- **News Feed**: EyeOnTheNews fetches news from different sources, providing a diverse and comprehensive news feed. interesting stories.
+- **News Categories**: Users can browse news articles by category, allowing for a more targeted news experience.

+## Features to be implemented

 - **Personalized Recommendations**: The app recommends news articles based on what's trending, ensuring users are always in the loop.
-- **Save for Later**: Users can save news articles to read at a later time, making it easy to keep track of interesting stories.
+- **Save for Later**: Users can save news articles to read at a later time, making it easy to keep track of
-- **News Categories**: Users can browse news articles by category, allowing for a more targeted news experience.
 - **Search**: The search functionality allows users to pull up news articles by searching for specific keywords.

 ## Resources Used